-|Path Analysis Association Between Socio-economic Status, Anxiety, Perceived Stress, Social Support and Women' Depression|
+|Path Analysis of the Association Between Socio-economic Status, Anxiety, Perceived Stress, Social Support and Women’s Depression|

-|1Pediatric Neuro Rehabilitation Research Center, University of Social Welfare and Rehabilitation Sciences.
-Tehran, Iran
+|1Pediatric Neuro Rehabilitation Research Center, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran

 3Community Medicine, Social Determinants of Health Research Center, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran

 4Department of Biostatistics, School of Paramedical Sciences, Shahid Beheshti University of Medical Sciences, Tehran, Iran

 Viewed : 536 times

 Downloaded : 149 times.

 |Full Text(PDF) | Related Articles|

-Results: The final path model fitted well (GFI=1 RMSEA=0/09) and showed that socioeconomic status had direct (β=-0/22) and indirect effect (β=-0/0645), perceived stress had direct effect (β=0/22), social support had direct (β=-0/21) and indirect effect (β=-0/033), anxiety had direct effect (β=0/18) on depression, and in the overall effect socioeconomic status had the most effects on depression (β=-0/2845).
+Results: The final path model fitted well (GFI=1; RMSEA=0.09) and showed that socioeconomic status had direct (β=-0.22) and indirect effect (β=-0.0645), perceived stress had direct effect (β=0.22), social support had direct (β=-0.21) and indirect effect (β=-0.033), anxiety had direct effect (β=0.18) on depression, and overall, socioeconomic status had the greatest effects on depression (β=-0.2845).

-Conclusion: According to the obtained results, screening for the examined variables is recommended to prevent and diagnose depression and promote health in women.
+Conclusions: According to the obtained results, screening for the examined variables is recommended to prevent and diagnose depression and promote health in women.